Candyman - A Slasher of Innovation

 MGM

-The Candyman can, so says the famous song from Willy Wonka and the Chocolate Factory (Mel Stuart 1971).
-Now we see the name in a new and glaringly different context.
+The Candyman can, so says the famous song from Willy Wonka and the Chocolate Factory.

-Last night, my partner asked what I wanted to do.
-She’s lovely enough to offer me the choice.
+Last night, my partner asked how I wished to spend our evening together (she’s lovely enough to offer me the choice).
 I, inevitably, chose the cinema.
-Candyman (Nia DaCosta 2021) was out, and I was itching to see it.
+Candyman was out, and I was itching to see it.

-This rather cultivated slasher, sequel-reboot features the influence of one Jordan Peele (with credits as writer and producer).
-His tagline “from the mind of” is one I have come to admire.
-It’s a fresh, dynamic voice; ponderous if nothing else.
-Who says dark humour must take a backseat for sophistication, or vice versa?
+This rather cultivated slasher sequel features the influence of Jordan Peele - credited as both a writer and producer.
+His tagline “from the mind of …” is one I have come to admire.
+His films Get Out and Us showcase a fresh, dynamic perspective, eager to interweave with the conventions of psychological horror with dark humour and sophisticated satire.

-Equally as encouraging is the name Nia DaCosta in the director’s chair, who, by the grace of both her gender and race, represents two criminally under-represented groups in modern cinema.
-Indeed, the subject of race stands as a prominent theme throughout, both symbolically and from a very literal sense.
-Yahya Abdul Mateen II leads a cast of predominantly black actors exploring systemic racism, police brutality and class divide in Chicago, USA.
-In short, this is rife and concurrent subject matter in the time of the Black Lives Matter movement.
+Equally as encouraging is the name Nia DaCosta in the director’s chair, who, through both gender and race, represents two criminally under-represented demographics in modern cinema.
+Indeed, the subject of race is a prominent theme throughout Candyman, both symbolically and from a very literal sense.
+Yahya Abdul Mateen II leads a cast of predominantly black actors exploring systemic racism, police brutality, racial inequality, and class divide in Chicago, USA.
+These are themes prevalent in the era of the Black Lives Matter movement.

 Previous